Stag’s Leap Wine Cellars

 According to Kirk, it’s not a vine’s age in and of itself that determines wine quality.
 It’s really the combination of site, or terroir, and the farming techniques you employ.
 “No matter its age, a vineyard is always an expression of the place and the farmer.
 And even though some of the old European AOC laws favor mature vines, the core principal behind the appellation concept is that of site specificity,” he says.
 “Vines are kind of like people; our minds and bodies change as we get older, but our personality remains the same.”

 At Stag’s Leap Wine Cellars, we believe that the qualities and characteristics of both old vine and young vine fruit are desirable.
-Our estate vineyards have blocks that range in age from 3 to 35 years.
+Our estate vineyards in the Napa Valley have blocks that range in age from 3 to 35 years.
 It makes for some intensive farming, because each block is treated individually, with different and distinct viticultural techniques for winemaking.
 It also means that when it comes time for blending, our winemaking team has an array of wines with distinct characteristics from which to choose.

 Winemaker Nicki Pruss agrees and adds, “We harvest, vinify and age vineyard lots separately to learn their characteristics and watch their evolution, but we never discriminate based on vine age.
 I know the wine style we’re shooting for and which elements in the cellar will build that wine.
 I may use wine from our oldest vines, our youngest vines, or both, with the ultimate goal to make the best wine possible.”

 - More Vineyard Articles

 - Rootstock and Clones in the Vineyard >

 - Night and Day: Beneath the Moon and Under the Sun in the Vineyard >

 - A Lesson: APOLOGUE and the FAY Vineyard >